ch-stark/blog1506/acm/README2.md

 This YAML file makes use of templating to map a known quantity (the ClusterClaim name) to an unknown quantity (the cluster name).
 See the following [blog](https://cloud.redhat.com/blog/applying-policy-based-governance-at-scale-using-templates) for more details on this process and this [blog](https://cloud.redhat.com/blog/generating-governance-policies-using-kustomize-and-gitops) which explains how the Policy Generator tool that will turn YAML files into Policies.

-The configuration of MachinePools for each managed cluster is shown in the following output.
+The configuration of MachinePools for each spoke cluster is shown in the following output.

 	$ oc get machinepools -A
 	NAMESPACE                      NAME                                          POOLNAME         CLUSTERDEPLOYMENT              REPLICAS